The pursuit of language learning can open up a world of career possibilities. One such opportunity is language jobs in foreign Embassies.

-At least half of them are working with L’Alliance Française (a cultural wing of Embassy of France) and Goethe-Institut / Max Mueller Bhavan (affiliated to the embassy of Germany).
-Obviously, there are more job opportunities in French and German than say Portuguese or Japanese as far as Foreign language teaching jobs in embassies are concerned.
+There are more job opportunities in French and German than, say, Portuguese or Japanese as far as teaching jobs in embassies are concerned.

 10. Customer support

-How to get a job in Indian embassy abroad?
+How to get a job in the Indian embassy abroad?

 In one word – Difficult

-If you are interested in getting a job in the Indian embassy in India or Abroad.
-Well, you have to appear and clear Foreign Service Exams (IFS) through the combined Civil Services Exam.
-Indian Government also employ personnel from other departments like SSC, IAS, IPS, IRS, Defense services, etc. In short, almost all are Government employees.
+Indian Government also employs personnel from other departments like SSC, IAS, IPS, IRS, Defense services, etc. In short, almost all are Government employees.